Course of Study

 Students may complete the program in a minimum of two years.
 They may also pursue the curriculum on a part-time basis.
 The tuition rates are the same, as CIIS charges by the unit.
 However, there will be more retreats to attend.

-Students write a modified thesis on an integrative health research subject of their own interest.
+Students present a capstone project on an integrative health research subject of their own interest.
 The scholarly process allows students to design, conduct, and assess applied research in integrative health and to engage professional skills.

 The MA requires 36 units of coursework.
 Students who attend our program full-time would follow this course of study.